denten-books/plain-text/3-format.md

 like "the number of page units placed on the press at one time" [@tanselle_concept_2000, 112-3].
 He acknowledges, however, that more broadly speaking, formats refer also to the "nature and the order of the contents" [@tanselle_concept_2000, 67-8].
-In this way we may speak of soap operas as a format for daytime television.
+In this way, soap operas seem a format for daytime television.
 The format of a journal may be a "broadsheet daily" or a "tabloid."
 Unlike the more narrow term, genre, format identifies both a particular kind and a particular structuring of content.
 The novel is a genre, where the paperback is its common format.
 A paperback implies not only the physical shape of the book, but also a method of manufacturing and distribution, along with the *kind* of content.
 We do not expect scientific textbooks in paperback, for example, just as we would not expect tabloids to be printed on expensive stock or to support long-form investigative